JeffTheK/ubiquit/doc/hash.md

 # Hash

-Library `CoreHash`.
+Built in Library .
 Loaded and used by default.

 ### Variables